uthpalaherath/uthpalaherath.github.io/_pages/about.md

     - Implemented full charge self-consistent DFT+DMFT calculations within the DMFTwDFT framework for the DFT code Siesta in collaboration with Dr. Javier Junquera, a lead developer for Siesta.
 Interfaced Quantum Espresso with DMFTwDFT (both natively and through Aiida) to perform one-shot DMFT calculations.
     - Performed electronic structure calculations to study the electronic properties of transition and rare-earth correlated nickelate perovskites using DMFTwDFT.
     - Carried out molecular dynamics simulations on SCMs using our in-house MDWC code.
     - Studied the effect of symmetrically induced oxygen vacancies based on site occupation disorder in strongly correlated rare earth nickelate perovskites using a combination of DFT and DMFT and identified potential metal-to-insulator transitions.
-Further studied the minimum energy pathways for oxygen vacancy diffusion using Nudged Elastic Band theory (NEB) within DMFT for these vacancies.
+Further studied the minimum energy pathways for oxygen vacancy diffusion using Nudged Elastic Band algorithm (NEB) within DMFT for these vacancies.
     - Investigated the electronic properties of strongly correlated oxynitrides perovskites and Heusler alloys.
     - Applied virtual crystal approximation (VCA) within DMFT to study alloying/ defects in SCMs.